ansys/ansys-sphinx-theme/doc/source/Getting_started/index.rst

 generator for creating documentation.
 If you are new to using Sphinx, see `Sphinx Getting Started <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_.

+This section explains how to install the Ansys Sphinx theme and then set up your Sphinx ``conf.py`` file to use this theme to generate your documentation.

 Install the theme
 -----------------
 Install the Ansys Sphinx theme with: